JacobJoergensen/PiperLang/README.md

 ## Features
 * <strong>Localization Support:</strong> PiperLang provides robust support for localization, allowing developers to easily translate their web applications into different languages.
-* <strong>Automatic Locale Detection:</strong> The framework can automatically detect the user's preferred locale based on their browser settings or session/cookie preferences.
+* <strong>Automatic Locale Detection:</strong> The library can automatically detect the user's preferred locale based on their browser settings or session/cookie preferences.
 * <strong>Flexible Locale Management:</strong> Developers can set, switch, and manage locales dynamically, either based on user preferences or default settings.
-* <strong>Translation with Pluralization:</strong> PiperLang facilitates translation with pluralization, ensuring accurate representation of phrases based on count variations.
 * <strong>Variable Replacement in Translations:</strong> Developers can easily replace placeholders in translated strings with provided variables, enhancing flexibility in localization.
-* <strong>Locale File Management:</strong> The framework handles loading and processing of locale files, ensuring proper validation of content and support for JSON format.
+* <strong>Locale File Management:</strong> The library handles loading and processing of locale files, ensuring proper validation of content and support for JSON format.
 * <strong>Number and Currency Formatting:</strong> PiperLang offers utilities for formatting numbers and currency amounts according to the current locale, improving user experience in diverse regions.
 * <strong>Date Formatting:</strong> Developers can format dates according to the current locale, with options for different date formats such as short, medium, long, and full.
-* <strong>Customizable Hooks:</strong> The framework allows developers to define and execute custom hook actions at various stages, providing extensibility for integrating additional functionalities.
 * <strong>Debugging Support:</strong> PiperLang includes debugging features to help developers identify and resolve issues related to locale management, file loading, and formatting.

 ## Quick Start